 Chapman (1976) emphasised that the unassuming nature of young children make them ideal participants for investigating spontaneous behaviours such as laughter.
 One of the main strengths of the current experiment was its high ecological validity.
 It was conducted during children’s normal day-to-day preschool activities and took place in a screened-off corner of the main room of the preschool.
-One downside was inevitably some background noise from other activities but it is not believed children were unduly affected by this.
-The upside was the children remained in a familiar setting and so no children felt anxious and this also helped keep them naïve to the fact they were being observed or evaluated, thereby maintaining ecological validity.
-Throughout the experiment the researchers stood just outside of the privacy screens slightly behind the children which meant that children in the individual viewing condition were not alone in the strictest sense but this was required due to the children’s young age and preschool regulations that require adult supervision at all times.
-The fact that a strong effect was still found suggests children acted as if watching alone.
-Finally, all the children in this study were well known to each other having attended the same preschool for an extended period increasing any likely social effects.
+One downside was inevitably some background noise from other activities but it is not believed the children were unduly affected by this.
+The upside was that the children remained in a familiar setting and so no children felt anxious, and this also helped keep them naïve to the fact they were being observed or evaluated, thereby maintaining ecological validity.
+Throughout the experiment, the researchers stood just outside of the privacy screens, slightly behind the children, which meant that children in the individual viewing condition were not alone in the strictest sense, but this was required due to the children’s young age and preschool regulations that require adult supervision at all times.
+The fact that a strong effect was still found suggests the children acted as if watching alone.
+Finally, all the children in this study were well known to each other, having attended the same preschool for an extended period, increasing any likely social effects.

-In measuring overt responses, questions arise as to how to establish definitive operational definitions of smiling and laughter and whether to treat smiling and laughing as separate behavioural responses or as different continuums of a single behavioural response.
-In coding smiles and laughs in the current experiment, it was noted that often a smile would become a laugh, and often a laugh would end with a smile.
-Most inconsistencies between coders concerned laughs being termed smiles and vice versa.
-Although any inconsistencies were revisited and a consensus reached, the measures of laughter and smiling in the current experiment did not account for different intensities of laughter in terms of volume or duration, or for different intensities of smiling.
-It is clear that better operational definitions could be established and future work could address this.
-But for the purposes of the current study, the measures adopted were considered sufficient to clearly demonstrate that laughter and smiling is highly influenced by social circumstances.

-Giles and Oxford (1970) proposed that social laugher and humorous laughter are mutually exclusive.
+Giles and Oxford (1970) proposed that social laughter and humorous laughter are mutually exclusive.
 The findings of the current experiment suggest that the two types of laughter are frequently interlinked and that laughter and smiling have a strongly social role even in a humorous setting.
-An earlier study of pre-schoolers measured laughter in response to a humorous recording either alone or after observing a laughing or non-laughing peer (Brown, Wheeler, & Cash, 1980).
-That study found a mixed pattern of results that laughing increased across conditions but that smiling was least after encountering a non-smiling peer.
-This lead those authors to favour an imitation learning account of their results (Bandura, 1978).
-But in our study the mere presence of another was sufficient to increase overt laughter and smiling, the social facilitation (Zajonc 1965) is a better starting point.
+An earlier study of preschoolers measured laughter in response to a humorous recording either alone or after observing a laughing or non-laughing peer (Brown, Wheeler, & Cash, 1980).
+That study found a mixed pattern of results in that laughing increased across conditions, but smiling occurred least after encountering a non-smiling peer.
+This led those authors to favour an imitation learning account of their results (Bandura, 1978).
+In the present study, however, the mere presence of another was sufficient to increase overt laughter and smiling, therefore the social facilitation explanation (Zajonc 1965) is perhaps a better starting point.